rgxcp/rgxcp/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developing [Geegeety](https://github.com/rgxcp/geegeety)
+- 🔭 I’m currently working on developing ...
-- 🌱 I’m currently learning Ruby at [#GenerasiGIGIH](https://github.com/rgxcp/GGIntermediate)
+- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on native Kotlin Android development with MVVM architecture
 - 🤔 I’m looking for help with web socket development
 - 💬 Ask me about native Android development (Java and/or Kotlin) & RESTful API development